linx02/project-hub/README.md

 ### __Project cards__

 The project cards are used in various places across the page.
-They are hyperlinked to the page for that specific project and contains an image of the project if provided during the project submission(else a default image not found image) aswell the title and description provided during project submission
+They are hyperlinked to the page for that specific project and contains an image of the project if provided during project submission(else a default image not found image) aswell as the title and description provided during project submission

 ![Project card](media/projectcard.png)